Your go-to hub for discovering the best new video projects in progress.

 To view full Project Pages you will need to register for a free Industry Account.
 Industry Accounts are not available to individuals whose primary work is on directing and producing their own films.

-With Project Pages we wanted to provide a way for filmmakers to share their materials easily with anyone they chose, and be found by funders, distributors, and other decision makers, while still keeping their project information more private than a fully publicly accessible page.
+With Project Pages we wanted to provide a way for creators to share their materials easily with anyone they chose, and be found by funders, distributors, and other decision makers, while still keeping their project information more private than a fully publicly accessible page.

-This is the URL that allows you to share your page with anyone you like - you can send it via email, post it on social media and include it on any promotional materials for your project.
-The link will allow anyone you share it with to see your full Project Page.
-They will not need a login.
+This URL allows you to share your page - you can send it via email, post it on social media, and include it on any promotional materials for your project.
+Anyone you share it with can see your full Project Page without needing to login.
 This link is not indexed by Google or other search engines, allowing you to choose who has access to it.

 Projects are indexed and searchable by theme, location, production stage, and format, allowing professionals to find exactly the kind of nonfiction work they’re looking for.
-Featured projects may also be highlighted in Video Consortium newsletters and partner spotlights, further boosting discoverability.

 Project Pages is created, hosted, and maintained by the Video Consortium, a global nonprofit organization that connects and supports today's nonfiction filmmakers and video journalists to tell bold stories that change the world.
 Project Pages is made possible by the generous support of Knight Foundation.